Best Webinar Software Reviews from a Webinerd

 If you upgrade to Zoho’s Webinar option, you’ll get a few more bells and whistles such as customized registration pages, email notifications, analytics, interactive live polls, and Q&A.

-But it lacks important features such as live whiteboards, automatic recording, on-demand, recurring, or evergreen webinars, and highly customizable emails.
+But it lacks important features such as live whiteboards, automatic recording tools, on-demand, recurring, or evergreen webinars, and highly customizable emails.

 Zoho Meeting’s basic and plain user interface could also use some work.

-That said, its popularity and high customer reviews make Zoho an effective alternative to Zoom video meetings — but not so much for webinars.
+That said, its popularity and high customer reviews make Zoho a cost-effective alternative to Zoom video meetings — but not so much for webinars.

 Zoho Meeting Pros